cmstead/iotest/readme.md

 IoTest
 ======

-IoTest is a unit testing framework for the Io language.
+IoTest is a testing framework for the Io language.
 It is currently under development and is not ready for use.

 The feature set is/will be as follows: